 I checked with my supervisor at CPS headquarters in Sacramento to determine the Rodriguez fostering license status.
 Lauren and George Rodriguez had been served with a notice that their fostering license had been revoked effective at one minute past midnight on Monday, November 25, 2019.
 I emailed Jared, Donna, and Jennifer, advising them about the license revocation.
-Since no known attorney was representing Lauren and George Rodriguez, that completed the issue.
+Since there was no attorney representing Lauren and George Rodriguez, that closed the case.

 “Come on in, please close the door and have a seat.
 I have some things to tell you.
 A few are personal.

 “First, I talked to Adam about going out to dinner following their meet on Wednesday.
 He suggested that you and Brian come along, and I thought if Joyce was coming to the meet, she should come to dinner with us.
 Adam wanted to know where we would go to eat.
 He suggested Counter Burger, but I said if Joyce were going to join us, maybe The Cheesecake Factory would be better.
 So, does that sound okay?”

 “Yes.
 It’s funny because Joyce and I were talking about going out after the meet.
 We never got around to discussing where to eat.
 Cheesecake Factory is a good choice.
 The boys should love it.”